aduchini/Final_project/README.md

 Each group member has worked in a specific project task and the whole group has been communicating through slack and meeting every two days via zoom.

+## Data Preprocessing

+Typically data pre-processing for sentiment analysis requires removal of everything other than pure text data.
+After this initial cleaning process, pure text, goes through a NLP pipeline consisting of tokenization, stemming, lemmatization, POS tagging and stop words removal etc.

+However, due to VADER's capability of analyzing data as complete sentence the need for pre-processing the tweets is considerably minimized.
+The process followed for cleaning the tweets is described below.

+### Cleaning Tweets:
+The tweets contain a wide variety of emoticons, hashtags, mentions, special characters and hyperlinks.
+For the subject analysis simple textual sentences are needed to be passed to VADER.
+This is achieved by writing one function in python, that performs all of the aforementioned cleaning actions using regex.
+This function is then called on the entire dataset to render a cleaned tweets dataframe.

 ## Sentiment Analysis

 ### About Sentiment Analysis: